 - Workers are not disadvantaged for voicing concerns or appealing disciplinary actions.

 4.2 - Provides equity in the management process (one additional point)

 The majority of platforms do not actively discriminate against particular groups of workers.
 However, they may inadvertently exacerbate already existing inequalities in their design and management.
 For example, there is a lot of gender segregation between different types of platform work.
 To achieve this point, platforms must show not only that they have policies against discrimination, but also that they seek to remove barriers for disadvantaged groups, and promote inclusion.

 Platforms must satisfy ALL of the following:

-- There is a policy which ensures the platform does not discriminate on grounds such as race, social origin, caste, ethnicity, nationality, gender, sex, gender identity and expression, sexual orientation, disability, religion or belief, age or any other status.
+- The platform has an effective anti-discrimination policy laying out a clear process for reporting, correcting and penalising discrimination of workers on the platform on grounds such as race, social origin, caste, ethnicity, nationality, gender, sex, gender identity and expression, sexual orientation, disability, religion or belief, age or any other status.

-- Where persons from a disadvantaged group (such as women) are significantly under-represented among its workers, it seeks to identify and remove barriers to access by persons from that group.
+- Where persons from a disadvantaged group (such as women) are significantly under-represented among a pool of workers, it seeks to identify and remove barriers to access by persons from that group.

-- If algorithms are used to determine access to work or remuneration, these are transparent and do not result in inequitable outcomes for workers from historically or currently disadvantaged groups.
+- If algorithms are used to determine access to work or remuneration or the type of work and pay scales available to workers seeking to use the platform, these are transparent and do not result in inequitable outcomes for workers from historically or currently disadvantaged groups.

 - It has mechanisms to reduce the risk of users discriminating against workers from disadvantaged groups in accessing and carrying out work.